Masaaki Shirakawa

-Masaaki Shirakawa (白川 方明, Shirakawa Masaaki) is a Japanese economist, central banker and the 30th Governor of the Bank of Japan (BOJ), and professor at Aoyama Gakuin University.
+Masaaki Shirakawa (白川 方明, Shirakawa Masaaki) is a Japanese economist and the 30th Governor of the Bank of Japan (BOJ), and professor at Aoyama Gakuin University.
 He is also a Director and Vice-Chairman of the Bank for International Settlements (BIS).

 Early life

 Shirakawa was born in Fukuoka. and he graduated from high school in Kokura.

 In 1972, he was awarded a B.A. degree at the University of Tokyo.
 In 1977, he earned an M.A. in Economics at the University of Chicago.

 Career

 Shirakawa joined the Bank of Japan in 1972.
 His varied assignments at the bank included a period as General Manager at the Ōita branch.
 For a time, he was General Manager for the Americas at the bank's office in New York City.

 Shirakawa joined the faculty of the graduate school of public policy at Kyoto University in 2006.
 He returned to BOJ in 2008.